kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 ## IC Synopsis - Tales from Persephone
 >**TITLE**
-	There is pain that defies belief
+	There are agonies that defy belief
 	There are screams that transcend time
-	\
+	No sharper pain than that of grief
+	For the loss of what once was mine
+	/
+	Acid burns and vision wanes
+	Flesh tears and blood stains

 ## Notes
 - Post dragon fight / short rest